myhades/ha-clash-controller/README.md

 ### Method 2: Manually

-Download the repo and copy the folder `custom_components/clash_controller` to your Home Assistant installation.
+Download the repo and copy the folder `custom_components/clash_controller` into your Home Assistant's `config/custom_components` directory.

 ## Configuration

-Before proceeding, you'll need to prepare the endpoint location and the bearer token.
+Before proceeding, you'll need to prepare the API location and the bearer token.
 Having a token set is required to use this integration.

 To add the integration, use the My button below or navigate to "Settings"  > "Devices & services"  > "Add integration"  > "Clash Controller".
 Then, follow the config flow.